laurentmackay/3d-vertex/README.md

 # 3d-vertex

 ## About
-This repository contains code that can be used in a 3D Vertex Model simulation of tissue mechanics (see an example [here](#pickle-player-demo)).
-It is heavily based on code developed by:
+This repository contains code that can be used in a 3D Vertex Model simulation of tissue mechanics (see an example [here](#pickle)).
+It is fork of the code developed by:
 * [Clinton H. Durney](https://clintondurney.github.io/)

 The python package `VertexTissue` extends and improves that code in the following ways: